vstefan22/Library-site/README.md

 * [Setup](#setup)

 ## Introduction
 Purpose of Library web site is to help readers find books to read.
-They can save them, read description about them and have general info.
+They can save them, read description and have general info about them.
-Also they can add their own books and write description about what they learned by reading them.
+Also they can add their own books.
+Each user can write description about what they learned by reading specific book.

 ##Technologies
 * Python: 3.9